-For the EIS measurements, copolymers were deposited by spin-coating (using the aforementioned deposition parameters) on microfabricated Au-patterned electrodes.
+Electrochemical Impedance Spectroscopy: For the EIS measurements, copolymers were deposited by spin-coating (using the aforementioned deposition parameters) on microfabricated Au-patterned electrodes.
 EIS measurements were carried out using a 3-electrode configuration.
 Gold coated electrodes with the copolymers deposited on top were used as the working electrode, Pt mesh was used as a counter and Ag/AgCl as reference electrode.
-The electrolyte used was 0.1 M tetrabutylammonium hexafluorophosphate (TBA PF6) in acetonitrile solution.
+The electrolyte used was 0.1 $\times$ TBA PF6 in acetonitrile solution.
 A plastic well was used to confine the electrolyte on top of the electrodes.
-EIS measurements were performed in the frequency range of 105- 0.1 Hz with a DC offset of 0, 0.5 and 0.8 V. The fitting analysis was performed using EC-Lab software.
-The effective capacitance was calculated using the following formula:
+EIS measurements were performed in the frequency range of 10 to 0.1 Hz with a DC offset of 0, 0.5, and 0.8 V. The fitting analysis was performed using EC-Lab software.
+The effective capacitance was calculated using the following formula

-$$C{eff} = \frac{1}{2\pi f Z''}$$
+$$C{\rm eff} = \frac{1}{2\pi f Z''} \tag{1}$$

-UV-Vis spectroscopy:

-The spectrophotometer model was Shimadzu UV-2600 and the FTO substrate's background contribution was subtracted from the transmittance using: Absorbance = $\log(\%T{\text{substrate}}/\%T{\text{sample}})$.
+UV-Vis Spectroscopy: The spectrophotometer model was Shimadzu UV-2600 and the FTO substrate's background contribution was subtracted from the transmittance using: Absorbance = $\log(\%T{substrate}/\%T{sample})$ .
 All spectroelectrochemistry experiments used chronoamperometry with the electrochemical cell.

-Raman spectroscopy:

-All Raman measurements used Renishaw inVia microscope in a back-scattering configuration using an argon ion laser at 488 and diode laser 785 nm, with 50% power of 9 and 130 mW, respectively.
-The in-situ electrochemical Raman measurements were taken using the electrochemical cell positioned under the laser during constant applied oxidation potentials between 0 to 0.9 V. Before and after every measurement, 0 V potential was applied for 20 s.
-Morphology:
+Raman Spectroscopy: All Raman measurements used Renishaw inVia microscope in a back-scattering configuration using an argon ion laser at 488 and diode laser 785 nm, with 50% power of 9 and 130 mW, respectively.
+The in situ electrochemical Raman measurements were taken using the electrochemical cell positioned under the laser during constant applied oxidation potentials between 0 and 0.9 V. Before and after every measurement, 0 V potential was applied for 20 s.

-Grazing-incidence wide-angle X-ray scattering (GIWAXS) measurements were performed in the 3C-SAXSI beamline at the Pohang Accelerator Laboratory (PAL) using a monochromatized X-ray radiation source of 10.55 eV (λ = 0.117 nm) and a two-dimensional (2-D) charge-coupled device (CCD) detector (Mar165 CCD).
-The samples were mounted on a z-axis goniometer equipped with a vacuum chamber (~10-3 Torr), and the samples were fixed 0.201 m away from the CCD detector.
+Morphology: Grazing-incidence wide-angle X-ray scattering (GIWAXS) measurements were performed in the 3C-SAXSI beamline at the Pohang Accelerator Laboratory (PAL) using a monochromatized X-ray radiation source of 10.55 eV ( $\lambda = 0.117$ nm) and a 2D charge-coupled device (CCD) detector (Mar165 CCD).
+The samples were mounted on a z-axis goniometer equipped with a vacuum chamber ( $\approx 10^{-3}$ Torr), and the samples were fixed 0.201 m away from the CCD detector.
 The incident angle of each X-ray beam was 0.1°, and the scattering angles were determined from the positions of the reflected X-ray beam relative to the silicon substrate using precalibrated silver behenate.

-Molecular Dynamics:

-Simulations were performed using GROMACS 2018.2.^[56,57] Electrostatics and Van-der-Waals forces are computed using the scalable particle mesh Ewald summation.^[58] Hydrogen bonds are constrained using a LINCS algorithm, allowing for 2 fs time steps.
-Initial configurations were prepared using GROMACS 2018.2 and Packmol.^[59] Trajectories were analysed using PyMOL.^[60] Initially energy minimisation was performed on all simulations using the steep integration method, and a time step of 1 fs, until the change in energy was less than numerical accuracy.
-After energy minimisation, candidate crystals were simulated in NVT at 300K for 500,000 steps at 2 fs per step.
-Temperature coupling is achieved through the velocity-rescale algorithm.^[61] Following this, a 50 ns NPT production run is performed at

-300K and 1 bar using Berendsen temperature and pressure coupling.^[62] Inter molecular forces are calculated with Particle-Mesh-Ewald summations, with a 1 nm cut-off distance.
+Molecular Dynamics: Simulations were performed using GROMACS 2018.2.156,57] Electrostatics and Van-der-Waals forces were computed using the scalable particle mesh Ewald summation.[58]
+Hydrogen bonds were constrained using a LINCS algorithm, allowing for 2 fs time steps.
+Initial configurations were prepared using GROMACS 2018.2 and Packmol.[59]
+Trajectories were analyzed using PyMOL.[60]
+Initially energy minimization was performed on all simulations using the steep integration method, and a time step of 1 fs, until the change in energy was less than numerical accuracy.
+After energy minimization, candidate crystals were simulated in NVT at 300 K for 500 000 steps at 2 fs per step.
+Temperature coupling was achieved through the velocity-rescale algorithm.[61]
+Following this, a 50 ns NPT production run was performed at 300 K and 1 bar using Berendsen temperature and pressure coupling.[62]
+Intermolecular forces were calculated with Particle-Mesh-Ewald summations, with a 1 nm cut-off distance.